Madmegsox1/Totem-texture-maker/README.md

 -run the totskinmaker.exe

--then input the name of the skin file (it has to have .png on the end)
+-then input the name of the skin file (it has to have .png on the end) - alternatively you can put the hole file dir

 -then choose if your skin in slim or normal